bodo-ai/Bodo/dev_docs/source/bodo_dev.rst

 Error Checking
 ~~~~~~~~~~~~~~
-When the implementation of function does not fully encounter various types of possible input data,
+When the implementation of a function (e.g. overload) does not support a particular input set (i.e. argument types),
-Numba starts to compare the given data type to other types to find right action for the given input.
-If not found or all existing signatures failed, Numba falls back to object mode (eg. string type will be converted to unicode type).
-This potentially makes the program slow
-and most importantly, the error message that Numba generates is not user friendly as it throws out pages of errors.
+Numba may throw hard-to-understand generic and long errors that are not user friendly.
-To prevent it and to provide users useful and meaningful message, we perform error checking.
+To prevent this and to provide useful and meaningful error messages to users,
+we need to provide comprehensive error checking to all supported APIs.

-Depending on situations, we check for input data types and even their values.
+Depending on the situation, we check for input data types and even their literal values if necessary.
 We raise ``BodoError``, a subclass of python ``BaseException``, when the input is of wrong types or unsupported/invalid values.
-Implementing ``BodoError`` from ``BaseExecption`` class instead of ``Exception`` was necessary because Numba sometimes catches ``Exeception`` and perform tasks accordingly instead of
+Implementing ``BodoError`` from ``BaseExecption`` class instead of ``Exception`` is currently necessary because Numba sometimes
+catches ``Exeception`` and tries to continue with its own error path instead of
-just terminating the program.
-BodoError will terminate the program and provide simple error message for the users.
+just terminating compilation.
+BodoError will terminate compilation and provide simple error message for the user.
 Following is an example of our error checking for unsupported input::

     @overload_method(SeriesStrMethodType, "get", no_unliteral=True)